-KnowNow have been recognised by the Open Data Institute as Open Data pioneers.
+KnowNow has been recognised by the Open Data Institute as Open Data pioneers.
 Our Flood Event Model was developed solely with Open Data sources and still achieves 85% accuracy in predicting where emergency resources should be deployed in during extreme weather conditions.

 You can read more about the use of Open Data in the UK in the full report that the ODI have published.
 There is also a link to the 270 open data companies that they have identified from the UK.